Our Story

 Can dried fruit packaging be recyclable?

 Yes.
-Recyclable mono-material pouches can be used for dried fruit, but the structure should be selected carefully to balance recyclability and barrier performance.
+Recyclable mono-material pouches can be used for dried fruit, but the structure should be selected based on the product’s shelf life target, moisture sensitivity and sales channel.

 Yes.
-Compostable packaging can be used for dried fruit, especially for organic and eco-focused brands.
-However, shelf life testing is recommended because different compostable films may offer different barrier performance.
+Compostable pouches can be used for some dried fruit products, especially organic and eco-focused brands.
+However, shelf-life testing is recommended because barrier performance may vary by material structure.

-What material is used for dried fruit pouches?
+What material is commonly used for dried fruit pouches?

-Common materials include PET/PE, BOPP/PE, PET/CPP, metallized PET/PE, kraft paper laminates, recyclable PE structures, and compostable film structures.
+Common materials include PET/PE, BOPP/PE, PET/CPP, metallized PET/PE, kraft paper laminated film, recyclable PE structures and compostable film structures.

 Custom dried fruit packaging plays a critical role in product freshness, shelf appeal, brand trust, and sustainability positioning.
 The right packaging should protect against moisture, oxygen, light, odor, and shipping damage while helping your product stand out in a competitive snack market.